daostack/arc/docs/contracts/VotingMachines/README.md

 # VotingMachine

-***VotingMachine*** is a pluggable component, provided by DAOstack, which can be used by a DAO's schemes to manage a voting process on a certain proposal.
+A ***VotingMachine*** is a pluggable component, provided by DAOstack, which can be used by a DAO's schemes to manage a voting process on a certain proposal.

 The VotingMachine maintains the voting process and the proposals to vote on, collect votes, and determines the winning vote according to the DAO's pre-defined configuration.